nais/handbook/docs/nais-system/initiatives.md

 ### Size

 Initiatives are labeled with a size: `size:s`, `size:m`, or `size:l`.
-Size signals how much time we are willing to invest – it is not an estimate.
+Size signals how much time we feel is reasonable to spend on the initiative given the current information.
+It is a rough estimate of the effort required to deliver the essence, and is used for planning and prioritization.
+If we find out later that the initiative is bigger than we thought, we can re-evaluate and adjust the size or scope.

 | Label | Upper bound | Typical shaping |
 |---|---|---|